FIWARE/tutorials.Time-Series-Data/README.md

 context is periodically being updated.
 The dummy IoT Sensors can be used to do this.
 Open the device monitor page at `http://localhost:3000/device/monitor` and unlock a **Smart Door** and switch on a **Smart Lamp**.
-This can be done by selecting an appropriate the command from the drop down list and pressing the `send` button.
+This can be done by selecting an appropriate command from the drop down list and pressing the `send` button.
 The stream of measurements coming from the devices can then be seen on the same page: